-In line with the updated Working Together to Safeguard Children document and the Derbyshire Safeguarding Children Board, new infrastructure and documentation has been agreed.
+In line with the updated Working Together to Safeguard Children document and the Derby and Derbyshire Safeguarding Children Partnership, new infrastructure and documentation has been agreed.

 The early help (single assessment) is the starting point for a family to receive services and will be the beginning of the working together assessment and threshold protocol.